Position

 Responsibilities:

-• Perform routine maintenance and repairs on heavy equipment such as bulldozers, excavators, loaders, and cranes.
+• Perform routine maintenance and repairs on heavy equipment, including but not limited to bulldozers, excavators, loaders, and cranes.

 Qualifications

-• High school diploma or equivalent required; vocational training or associate degree in heavy equipment mechanics preferred.
+• High school diploma or equivalent required; vocational or technical training in heavy equipment repair is preferred.

-• Minimum of 3-5 years of experience as a Heavy Equipment Mechanic.
+• Minimum of 3-5 years of experience in heavy equipment repair and maintenance.

 Is becoming a Heavy Equipment Mechanic a good career path?